Russian Missile Barrage On Ukraine City Kills 17 - UrduPoint

 Russian Missile Barrage On Ukraine City Kills 17

-Three Russian missiles crashed into Ukraine's historic city of Chernigiv on Wednesday, killing 17 people, as officials pleaded for more air defence systems from allies

-Chernigiv, (APP - UrduPoint / Pakistan Point News - 17th Apr, 2024) Three Russian missiles crashed into Ukraine's historic city of Chernigiv on Wednesday, killing 17 people, as officials pleaded for more air defence systems from allies.
+Chernigiv, (APP - UrduPoint / Pakistan Point News - 18th Apr, 2024) Three Russian missiles crashed into Ukraine's historic city of Chernigiv on Wednesday, killing 17 people as officials pleaded for more air defence systems from allies.

 Pools of blood gathered on the street at the scene of one strike, where rescuers searched for survivors in the rubble and carried away the wounded on stretchers, official images showed.